openhwgroup/core-v-xif/docs/source/x_ext.rst

 In case an accepted offloaded instruction is a load or store, then the |coprocessor| will use the load/store unit(s) in |processor| to actually perform the load or store.
 The |coprocessor| provides the memory request transaction details (e.g. virtual address, write data, etc.) via the memory request interface and |processor|
-will use its PMA to check if the load or store is actually allowed, and if so, will use its bus interface(s) to perform the required memory transaction and provide the result (e.g. load data and/or fault status) back to the |coprocessor| via the memory result interface.
+will use its PMP/PMA to check if the load or store is actually allowed, and if so, will use its bus interface(s) to perform the required memory transaction and provide the result (e.g. load data and/or fault status) back to the |coprocessor| via the memory result interface.

 The final result of an accepted offloaded instruction can be written back into the |coprocessor| itself or into the core's register file.
 Either way, the